vendia/blog/posts/2021-01-25-supply-chain-visibility-with-vendia-share.md

 ---
 draft: false
-title: NEW Track and Trace Quickstart for solving supply chain visibility problems
+title: "Quickstart: Track and trace for solving supply chain visibility problems"
 description: Use this Vendia Share Track and Trace Quickstart for managing logistics across multiple parties, regardless of their location and technology stack.